gcalgotrading/method_assigment/README.md

 # method_assigment

-Main functionality is consisted in the payout_dashboard/views.py and payout_dashboard/models.py functions dashboard.html displays the webpage
+Main functionality is consisted in the payout_dashboard/views.py and payout_dashboard/models.py functions, dashboard.html displays the webpage

 How to run the website:
 ```